-Evaluation Component Brief Description Percentage of Grade Due Date Personal and Professional Research Growth Select a research topic and outline your personal and professional research goals in relation to it.
+Evaluation Component Individual and Group Learning Percentage of Grade Due Date Personal and Professional Research Growth Select a research topic and outline your personal and professional research goals in relation to it.
 Select and implement concrete actions you can take to support attaining your goals and reflect on your success throughout the term.
-20% Jan 12 Feb 23 April 6 Weekly Reading & In-Class/Forum Discussion Select, share, lead, and respond to discussions on readings and ideas that support our course outcomes and research goals 30% Weekly Research Project Topic Selection and Draft Literature Review Choose your research questions based on your personal connective thread and submit a draft literature review that synthesizes research on the topic so far and argues for the importance of addressing your questions.
+20% Jan 12 Feb 27 April 3 Weekly Reading & Contribution to Class Learning (in- person and online) Select, share, lead, and respond to discussions on readings and ideas that support our course outcomes and research goals.
+Provide supportive, yet critical, feedback to your fellow students to support their professional learning and growth.
+30% Weekly Research Project Topic Selection and Draft Literature Review Choose your research questions based on your personal connective thread and submit a draft literature review that synthesizes research on the topic so far and argues for the importance of addressing your questions.
 Provide feedback to your classmates on their drafts.
 15% Feb.
-11 Draft Methodology Share a VoiceThread presentation and written draft of your research project's two methodological approaches and provide feedback to your classmates on their work.
+6 Draft Methodology Share a draft presentation and written draft of your research project's two methodological approaches and provide feedback to your classmates on their work based on what you know so far.
 15% Mar.
-25 (VT); Mar 28 (Feedback) Research Project Final Presentation Present your research project.
+20 (presentation); Mar.
+27 (Feedback due) Research Project Final Presentation Present your research project.
 Presentations are open to the public.
-NOTE: Final class will run from 6-8PM to accommodate presentations.
-20% April 6
+NOTE: Final class will run from 4:30-7PM to accommodate presentations.
+20% April 3